Hindu nationalism

 Bhagwa Dhwaj, or the saffron flag, is widely used as the symbol of Hindu nationalism.

 Hindu nationalism has been collectively referred to as the expression of political thought, based on the native social and cultural traditions of the Indian subcontinent.
-"Hindu nationalism" is a simplistic translation of iso.
-It is better described as "Hindu polity".
+It is better described as seeking a "Hindu polity".

 The native thought streams became highly relevant in Indian history when they helped form a distinctive identity about the Indian polity and provided a basis for questioning colonialism.
 These also inspired Indian nationalists during the independence movement based on armed struggle, coercive politics, and non-violent protests.
 They also influenced social reform movements and economic thinking in India.